Set up Samba Share on AlmaLinux 9: Best File Sharing

 You will have the share available on your This PC.

-Set up Samba Linux Client
+4. Samba Share For Linux Client

 At this point, you can access the share folders from a Linux client.
 To do this, you need to have Samba packages installed on your server.
 Here our Linux client is AlmaLinux: